sous-chefs/users/README.md

   # `sudo`.
   users_manage 'sysadmin' do
     action [ :remove, :create ]
-    custom_env true
+    custom_files true
     group_id 2300
     wrapper_cookbook 'cook_users'
   end

-Note that the `custom_env` attribute must be set to `true` and that the `wrapper_cookbook` attribute must be set to the name of the cookbook wrapping the call to the LWRP.
+Note that the `custom_files` attribute must be set to `true` and that the `wrapper_cookbook` attribute must be set to the name of the cookbook wrapping the call to the LWRP.
 This is necessary so Chef can find the files associated with the user.

-In addition to the JSON example above the `custom_env` key is present at the top level with a structure as follows:
+In addition to the JSON example above, the `files` key is present at the top level with a structure as follows:

     {